 Q: Why is it important to have an active summertime pack program?
 What are the benefits?

-- It keeps boys interested in Scouting.
+- It keeps Scouts interested in Scouting.
 Without any Scouting activities over the summer, they tend to kind of lose their focus.
-It keeps the pack together and shows the boys the fun part of the Cub Scouting program—it gives them the chance to get the first experience of Cub Scouting in the outdoors with day camp programs and hopefully Cub Scout resident camp and Webelos Scout resident camp.
+It keeps the pack together and shows the kids the fun part of the Cub Scouting program — it gives them the chance to get the first experience of Cub Scouting in the outdoors with day camp programs and hopefully Cub Scout resident camp and Webelos Scout resident camp.
 It ties the whole program together.

 - It provides program continuity.
 It facilitates the startup of the full operation again in the fall of the year.

 - It keeps parents active and interested.
-They find they can go and shoot archery or play a game with their boy, and have fun doing it.
+They find they can go and shoot archery or play a game with their kid — and have fun doing it.
 Parents realize, This is a program for me, too.

 - The activities are fun, providing a good time.
 Summer activities can be some of a pack’s best events.
 People like to get out in the summer, and parents are always looking for fun weekend activities for their families to enjoy.

 - It provides advancement opportunities.
-By working on achievements over the summer, boys keep the feeling of accomplishment going all year.
+By working on achievements over the summer, Scouts keep the feeling of accomplishment going all year.

 - Summer offers great weather.
 There are some activities a pack can do in the summer that can’t be done in winter.